Tijuana Sweetheart: Career

 In 2009 and 2011, they were nominated for the Boston Music Award of Punk Act of the Year.

-One of their demo singles, "F**k the Kells" (later released in Public Display of Infection), was featured in Harmonix's rhythm game Guitar Hero II, under the abbreviated title "FTK" due to the game's Teen rating assigned by the ESRB.
+One of their demo singles, "F**k the Kells" (later released in Public Display of Infection), was featured in Harmonix's rhythm game Guitar Hero II, under the abbreviated title "FTK" due to the game's Teen rating assigned by the ESRB, as a bonus track.
+A year later, after Harmonix separated from Activision (and left the Guitar Hero license behind), "Seven" off their first album was featured in Rock Band (2007) as a track unlock-able through an alternate campaign.

 The song "Trash Candy" from their album of the same name was published for the Rock Band Network on 23 March 2010, and was later played over the end credits of the video game Rock Band 3.

 Tijuana Sweetheart competed in the preliminary round of the 2011 WZLX Rock N Roll Rumble held April 4 at TT the Bear's Place in Cambridge.

 Tijuana Sweetheart performed its farewell show on June 2, 2012 at O'Briens Pub in Allston, MA.

-Their songs "Seven," off Public Display of Infection, "No Mercy" from Trash Candy, and "Pistol Whipped" from their last album release Under the Gun is featured in Rock Band 4.
+Their songs "Seven", off Public Display of Infection, "No Mercy" from Trash Candy, and "Pistol Whipped" from their last album release Under the Gun is featured in Rock Band 4 as free downloadable content.